 Small businesses don’t have to see their size as a disadvantage.
 If you do the foundational work, you will set yourself up for a marketing strategy success.

-Candace Huntly is Founder and Partner at SongBird Marketing Communications, an award-winning agency working to take company and expert brands to the next level.
+Candace Huntly is Founding Partner at SongBird Marketing Communications, an award-winning agency working to take organizational and individual brands to the next level.
 With a passion for all things related to creativity and strategy, she specializes in business intelligence, marketing & branding, content strategy & development, media & influencer relations, and social media.
 Basically, if you need to put your brand, product, or cause in the public eye, she will find a way to do it, while making the approach unique to you.

 Connect with Candace

 Sign up for our free 20-minute consultation and we’ll help you figure things out.